Mafilm: Restart Again

 Andrew Vajna was appointed Government Commissioner for the Hungarian Film Industry in 2011, and together with Ágnes Havas and Csaba Bereczki, CEO and International Director of the Magyar Nemzeti Filmalap, he put the Hungarian film industry on a completely new footing.
 In 2012, the Magyar Nemzeti Filmalap consolidated the assets of the defunct Magyar Mozgókép Közalapítvány and settled its debts.

 Vajna set three goals in an interview with Film New Europe in Cannes in May 2012, and within a short time he achieved all three.
 He successfully negotiated with the banks to reschedule the outstanding debts of MMKA, managed to create a clean slate for the film industry; managed to get 80 percent of the profits of the Six Lottery automatically transferred to the film fund; and finally, more than doubled the number of films planned for 2012 from four to ten in one year.

 From 2012, Tamás Zákonyi became the CEO of Mafilm, succeeded in 2019 by Andrea Ildikó Ottinger.
 On 1 October 2013, both Mafilm and the Magyar Filmlaboratórium were merged into the Magyar Nemzeti Filmalap, which was then tasked with providing studios and external sets for domestic and foreign film and television productions, as well as prop, costume and weapons rental services.
 In addition, it was responsible for the rental of office space and the operation of the Budapest and Fót sites.

 In January 2014, the renovated Studios III and IV of Mafilm's film factory in Róna Street, were inaugurated with a HUF 300 million grant by the government.
 In Zákonyi's words at the handover ceremony, the film production facilities offered by the easily accessible, modern and attractive renovated studios enable them to accommodate up to 5-6 productions at a time.

 Centenary

 On the centenary of the Film Factory in 2017, the colours of the Hungarian film industry were present at the ceremony commemorating the founding of the film factory a century ago by Korda Sándor and Pásztory M. Miklós in Róna Street.
-At the time of its founding, Korda surely did not imagine that after all this time, this place – where world-famous film artists have made internationally renowned films – would become an iconic pilgrimage site for Hungarian filmmaking.
+This industry would become an iconic pilgrimage site for Hungarian filmmaking.

 The ceremony concluded with a screening of excerpts from Zoltán Fábri's films, followed by the unveiling of a plaque on the façade of the film factory, and the unveiling of the director's name by Studios III and IV.